Chart Color Schemes

 Employment drivers in Wollongong are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

 Wollongong has a highly educated workforce with essential services sectors well represented.
-The unemployment rate was 6.5% in the past year, with an estimated employment growth of 1.1%.
+The unemployment rate was 6.9% as of September 2025, with an estimated employment growth of 1.2% over the past year.

-As of June 2025, 12,381 residents are employed, and the unemployment rate is 2.8% higher than Rest of NSW's rate of 3.7%.
-Workforce participation is standard at 60.0%, compared to Rest of NSW's 56.4%.
-Employment is concentrated in health care & social assistance, education & training, and retail trade.
-Wollongong has a particular employment specialization in professional & technical services, with an employment share 1.8 times the regional level.
+There were 12,801 residents in work while the unemployment rate was 3.1% higher than Rest of NSW's rate of 3.8%.
+Workforce participation stood at 60.0%, compared to Rest of NSW's 56.4%.
+Employment among residents is concentrated in health care & social assistance, education & training, and retail trade.
+The area has a particular employment specialization in professional & technical services with an employment share of 1.8 times the regional level.

-Agriculture, forestry & fishing has limited presence at 0.2% compared to 5.3% regionally.
-There is one worker for every resident, indicating Wollongong functions as an employment hub attracting workers from surrounding areas.
-Over the 12 months to June 2025, employment increased by 1.1%, while labour force increased by 0.7%, causing the unemployment rate to fall by 0.4 percentage points.
-In contrast, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wollongong's employment mix suggests local employment should increase by 7.0% over five years and 14.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Agriculture, forestry & fishing has limited presence with 0.2% employment compared to 5.3% regionally.
+As at the Census, there is one worker for every resident, indicating Wollongong functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment increased by 1.2%, while labour force increased by 0.7%, causing the unemployment rate to fall by 0.5 percentage points.
+In comparison, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
+State-level data from November 25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest Wollongong's employment should increase by 7.0% over five years and 14.5% over ten years, based on industry-specific projections applied to Wollongong's employment mix.

 Frequently Asked Questions - Employment